-Short term investments, investment securities and long term loans are the only interest bearing assets and liabilities respectively, within the company.
+Short term investments and investment securities are the only interest bearing assets and liabilities respectively, within the company.
 The company's short term investments are due to mature within a year of the reporting date.

 Interest rate sensitivity

 There is no significant exposure to interest rate risk on short term deposits, as these deposits have a short term to maturity and are constantly reinvested at current market rates.